-Unscrewing any cues during the last game (or while the shooting player is on the hill), putting on a jacket, or undertaking any other actions which would indicate that the match is over is considered a forfeiture of the match (consult UPA representative or tournament official).
+Unscrewing any cues during the last game, putting on a jacket, leaving the room, or undertaking any other actions which would indicate that the match is over, is considered a forfeiture of the match (consult UPA representative or tournament official).

 Tapping balls is not permitted.
 After an “Official Warning” by a UPA representative or tournament official has been granted to the offender, the penalty for ball tapping shall be the loss of the current game.
 Only tournament officials may tap in balls when warranted.

-During their inning and only once per game, only the shooting player is allotted a “Time Out” that shall last no more than a two (2) minute period.
+During their inning and only once per game, only the shooting player may call a “Time Out” that shall last no more than a two (2) minute period.
 During this time the player may receive instruction from an available teammate.
-Otherwise a player who receives advice from respective teammates shall grant a ball in hand foul to the opponent.
+Otherwise a player who receives advice (anytime) shall grant a ball in hand foul to the opponent.
 And on the second (2nd) infraction shall grant the current game in favor of the opponent by a forfeit.

-Calling a Time Out: When calling a “Time Out,” the player is to select an available team member to immediately assist them without conferring with other parties.
+Calling a Time Out: When the shooting player calls a “Time Out” they are to select an available team member to immediately assist them without conferring with other parties.